 However, palmitic acid from palm oil is structurally different from palmitic acid in human milk, and research has shown that human infants do not properly absorb it.
 Research suggests that the formation of “soaps” in the baby’s intestinal tract negatively affects a baby’s development and health.

 *the first oil listed in Enfamil is palm oil*

 3. Ingredients extracted with neurotoxic solvents from algae and soil fungus:

 C. Cohnii oil (DHA) and M. Alpina oil (ARA): DHA is an omega-3 fatty acid, and ARA is an omega-6 fatty acid.
 Both are naturally found in human milk, and DHA is a component of brain and eye tissue.
 But the DHA and ARA added to most brands of infant formula are extracted from factory-produced C. Cohnii and M. Alpina—specific strains of algae and fungus that have never been part of the human diet, let alone the diet of infants.

 Studies repeatedly failed to show benefits from adding these additives to formula, and the FDA had been receiving dozens of reports from parents and pediatricians who noticed some babies do not tolerate these ingredients.
 It has become even clearer that these additives are not necessary and are primarily added as marketing tools.

 Another concern with these additives is how they are produced: the oil is extracted from the algae and fungus with the use of hexane, a neurotoxic petroleum-based solvent.
-The National Organic Standards Board even explicitly stated that hexane-extracted algal oil and fungal oil should not be allowed in organic foods— but the USDA has failed to act on this very clear and legally binding vote, and hexane-extracted DHA and ARA remains in organic infant formula.
+The National Organic Standards Board even explicitly stated that hexane-extracted algal oil and fungal oil should not be allowed in organic foods— but the USDA has failed to act on this very clear and legally binding vote, and hexane-extracted DHA and ARA remain in organic infant formula.